 5.)
 After all other costs are accounted for, should any funds still remain, we will make a donation to local hospital, health or medical organizations and / or local food-shelf and / or non-profit organizations providing relief to those directly affected by the pandemic – whichever would create the most benefit for the citizens who live near Zumbro Bottoms Management Unit.
 Again, the long-term downstream effects on individuals and families will be great due to either the illness itself or due to the downturn of the economy.

-I am fully aware and appreciate that the forfeiture of your individual entry fee is not without impact to your personal finances.
-As trail / ultrarunners ourselves, we can empathize with the disappointment of not being able to participate in a race that you have trained so hard for.
+I understand and appreciate that the forfeiture of your individual entry fee is not without financial impact.
+Additionally, as trail / ultrarunners ourselves, we can empathize with the disappointment of not being able to participate in a race that you have trained so hard for.
 Rocksteady Running’s mission is to “provide experiences that facilitate connection”.
 As such, our priority is to ensure the long-term viability, sustainability and ability to hold our races going forward in order to continue to fulfill this mission in the years and decades to come.
 This means keeping Rocksteady Running and the trail-systems and public lands where our races are held viable and whole.
 We thank you for your individual sacrifice to the greater good, our trail running community and our trail partners.
-If the reality of the no refund policy that you agreed to when signing up for Zumbro is ultimately a bridge too far for you, we encourage you to use this experience to help inform and guide your race registration decisions in the future.
-We will continue to communicate clearly, operate transparently and for our own protection and dignity keep clear, unambiguous boundaries.
-These are really tough times, and we all have to be ready for tough love, tough decisions and to make and accept tough sacrifices – running related sacrifices being just the tip of the iceberg in this new reality.
-Personally I am signed up for four trail / ultra races this year and one big-city marathon.
-Should any of these races attempt to proceed during a time (where based on guidance from the scientific community and government) it is not appropriate to do so, I will not be attending.
-Should any of these races attempt to refund my money, I will refuse it or donate it back to them, and if that is not possible, I will donate to a relief organization.
-I already spent this money, I will eat Ramen for a week if I really have to, I want to see the events and community I love around for years to come and would hate to see any of my fellow race directors carry more than their fair share of the burden as ultimately they are providing a service for our community of runners.
+If the reality of the no refund policy that you agreed to when signing up for Superior is ultimately a “bridge too far” for you, we encourage you to use this experience to help inform and guide your race registration decisions in the future.
+We will continue to communicate clearly, operate transparently and for our own protection and dignity, keep clear and unambiguous boundaries.
+Personally, I am signed up for four trail / ultra races this year and one big-city marathon.
+One race already canceled with no refunds, and I simply left them a note of support, encouragement and appreciation on their Facebook page.
+I want that race to be there next year so I can run it again as it is one of my favorite events.
+Should any of the other races I am signed up for attempt to proceed during a time (where based on guidance from the scientific community and government) it is not appropriate to do so, I will choose not to attend.
+Should any of these races attempt to refund my money, I will politely decline or donate it back to them.
+Why?
+Because I already spent this money and I want to see the events and community I love, around for years to come.
+I would hate to see any of my fellow race organizations / directors carry more than their fair share of the burden as ultimately they are providing a service for our community of runners.